Following the Supreme Court decision in Coventry v Lawrence, when will the court give an injunction...

 - Establishing beneficial ownership of assets

-- Inheritance Act claims by spouses, second spouses, partners, children and dependents
+- Inheritance Act claims by spouses, second spouses, partners, adult and minor children and other dependents

 - Constructive and resulting trusts

 Seminar/Webinar – Injunctions & Damages in Property Litigation - Mar 2015